electrone901/DAO-Template-typescript-Solidity-/README.md

 ## Notes:

-- are on your gdocuments
+- My notes are in  gdocuments